genomicsclass/book/pages/rotations.md

 Note that what we have done here is change rotate the data so that the first coordinate of $$Z$$ is the average height while the second is the differences between twin heights.

 In the following sections we will be using the singular value decomposition to find principal components.
-It is sometimes useful to think of the SVD as a rotation, for example, $$U^\topY$$ that gives us a new coordiante system $$DV^\top$$ in which the dimensions are ordered by how much variance they explain.
+It is sometimes useful to think of the SVD as a rotation, for example, $$U^\top Y$$ that gives us a new coordiante system $$DV^\top$$ in which the dimensions are ordered by how much variance they explain.